gazebosim/docs/citadel/install_windows_src.md

-  1. If you installed your workspace with `colcon` as instructed above, "uninstalling" could be just a matter of opening a new terminal and not sourcing the workspace's `setup.sh`.
+  1. If you installed your workspace with `colcon` as instructed above, "uninstalling" could be just a matter of opening a new terminal and not sourcing the workspace's `setup.bat`.
 This way, your environment will behave as though there is no Ignition install on your system.

   2. If, in addition to not wanting to use the libraries, you're also trying to